-Mary Barringer received a BA in art from Bennington College, apprenticed with Michael Frimkess, and has been a studio artist since 1973, making both sculpture and functional pottery.
-Her work has been exhibited internationally, most recently at AKAR (Iowa City), the Signature Shop (Atlanta), and at the World Ceramics Expo in Korea.
-She has taught at numerous art centers and universities including Ohio University, the Boston Museum School, and Penland School of Crafts.
-In addition to her studio work she has written and lectured on ceramic history, and was named editor of Studio Potter journal in 2003.
-She lives in Shelburne Falls, MA.
+Mary Barringer received a BA in art from Bennington College and has been a studio artist since 1973, making both sculpture and functional pottery.
+Her work has been exhibited internationally, and she has taught widely at universities, art schools, and craft centers and including Ohio University, Hartford Art School, and Anderson Ranch.
+In addition to her studio work she has written and lectured on the history of ceramics, and from 2004 until 2014 she served as editor of The Studio Potter journal.
+She lives in western Massachusetts.

 By temperament I am a slow artist: slow to build, slow to process things, and slow to change.
 The hours spent with my hands on a piece, paying attention to where it seems to be going, are much more important to the work than where I think it is going, or has come from.
 Working time – process time – allows me to get beyond the rather shallow ideas I come to first, and arrive at the ones that can surprise me.
 It takes a long time for those ideas to emerge from the compost-pile of my mind, and a long time to work through the permutations.
 The movement is rarely dramatic: a change in scale, visual weight, or orientation can open up a whole new set of possibilities.
 For better or worse, I can find a lot to feed me and to investigate in the details, proportions, and scale of my core ideas.
 I don’t honestly see how it could be otherwise, for those of us who have chosen to work in an artform with such a distinct yet adaptable set of parameters.